MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-365-Rules-Governing-Applications-Operating-Authority/subpart-A-How-To-Apply-Operating-Authority/section-365.109.md

 (4) FMCSA staff will review completed applications that conform with the FMCSA's safety fitness policy and that are accompanied by evidence of adequate financial responsibility.

-(5) Financial responsibility is indicated by filing within 20 days from the date an application notice is published in the FMCSA Register:
+(5) All applicants must file the appropriate evidence of financial responsibility pursuant to 49 CFR part 387 within 90 days from the date notice of the application is published in the FMCSA Register:

-(i) *Form BMC-91 or 91X or BMC 82 surety bond* - Bodily injury and property damage (motor property and passenger carriers; household goods freight forwarders that provide pickup or delivery service directly or by using a local delivery service under their control).
+(i) *Form BMC-91 or 91X or BMC 82 surety bond*—Bodily injury and property damage (motor property and passenger carriers; and freight forwarders that provide pickup or delivery service directly or by using a local delivery service under their control),

-(ii) *Form BMC-84* - Surety bond or Form BMC-85 - trust fund agreement (property brokers of general commodities and household goods).
+(ii) *Form BMC-84*—Surety bond or *Form BMC-85*—trust fund agreement (property brokers of general commodities and household goods).

-(iii) *Form BMC 34 or BMC 83 surety bond* - Cargo liability (household goods motor carriers and household goods freight forwarders).
+(iii) *Form BMC-34 or BMC 83 surety bond*—Cargo liability (household goods motor carriers and household goods freight forwarders).

-(6) Applicants also must submit Form BOC-3 - designation of legal process agents - within 20 days from the date an application notice is published in the *FMCSA Register.*
+(6) Applicants also must submit Form BOC-3—Designation of Agents—Motor Carriers, Brokers and Freight Forwarders—within 90 days from the date notice of the application is published in the FMCSA Register.

 (7) Applicants seeking to conduct operations for which tariffs are required may not commence such operations until tariffs are in effect.

 (8) All applications must be completed in English.

-(b) A summary of the application will be published as a preliminary grant of authority in the *FMCSA Register* to give notice to the public in case anyone wishes to oppose the application.
+(b) A summary of the application will be published in the FMCSA Register to give notice to the public in case anyone wishes to oppose the application.

 [59 FR 63728, Dec.
 9, 1994, as amended at 60 FR 63981, Dec.
 13, 1995; 67 FR 61820, Oct.
-2, 2002; 75 FR 35328, June 22, 2010]
+2, 2002; 75 FR 35328, June 22, 2010; 81 FR 63704, Oct.
+21, 2015]Effective Date Note:At 82 FR 5299, Jan.
+17, 2017, § 365.109 was suspended, effective Jan.
+14, 2017.